dmitrinesterenko/how-we-deploy/2_AWS.md

 	eval $(ssh-agent -s) #start the SSH agent who will be able to serve up keys when asked ssh-add ~/.ssh/id_rsa # and add our new key to it.
 	```
-	* Upload the public key into github > account > settings > ssh and gpg keys.
+	* Upload the public key into git.xogrp.com > account > settings > ssh and gpg keys.
 	* *Only* upload the public key.
 	* run the git clone command again
+    * It worked because you are already members of a team allowed access to the
+    repository that you are cloning.

 * Let's build and launch our app!
 	```